Patrycja-Bien/C-Sharp-Simulator/README.md

 # Simulator
-PP-Simulator is a C# simulation framework that models interactions of different entities (like Orcs, Elves, and Animals) on a map.
+C Sharp Simulator is a C# simulation framework that models interactions of different entities (like Orcs, Elves, and Animals) on a map.
 The simulation allows for movement, interactions, and progression, with various map types influencing behavior.
 The project includes both a console-based and web-based (Razor Pages) version, along with unit tests for validation.

 # 🏹 Features
 🏰 Simulation Logic (in Simulator project)